Hebron: Urban development

-Today, the area along the north-south axis to the east comprises the modern town of Hebron (also called Upper Hebron, Khalil Foq).
-It was established towards the end of the Ottoman period, its inhabitants being upper and middle class Hebronites who from there from the crowded old city, Balde al-Qadime (also called Lower Hebron, Khalil Takht).
-The northern part of Upper Hebron includes some up-scale residential districts and also houses the Hebron University, private hospitals and the only two hotels in the city.
+Today, the area along the north–south axis to the east comprises the modern city of Hebron (also called Upper Hebron, Khalil Foq).
+It was established towards the end of the Ottoman period, its inhabitants being upper and middle class Hebronites who moved there from the crowded old city, Balde al-Qadime (also called Lower Hebron, Khalil Takht).
+The northern part of Upper Hebron includes some up-scale residential districts and also houses the Hebron University, private hospitals and the only two luxury hotels in the city.
 The main commercial artery of the city is located here, situated along the Jerusalem Road, and includes modern multi-storey shopping malls.
 Also in this area are villas and apartment complexes built on the krum, rural lands and vineyards, which used to function as recreation areas during the summer months until the early Jordanian period.
-The southern part is where the working-class neighbourhoods are located, along with large industrial zones and the Hebron Polytechnic University.

-The main municipal and governmental buildings are located in the centre of the city.
+The southern part is where the working-class neighborhoods are located, along with large industrial zones and the Hebron Polytechnic University.
+The main municipal and governmental buildings are located in the center of the city.
 This area includes high-rise concrete and glass developments and also some distinct Ottoman era one-storey family houses, adorned with arched entrances, decorative motifs and ironwork.
-Hebron's domestic appliance and textile markets are located here along two parallel roads which lead to the entrance of the old city.
-Many of these have been relocated from the old commercial centre of the city, known as the vegetable market (hesbe), which was closed down by the Israeli military during the 1990s.
+Hebron's domestic appliance and textile markets are located here along two parallel roads that lead to the entrance of the old city.
+Many of these have been relocated from the old commercial center of the city, known as the vegetable market (hesbe), which was closed down by the Israeli military during the 1990s.
 The vegetable market is now located in the square of Bab el-Zawiye.